tshr/omnivore/README.md

 ##Omnivore

-Feed caching with Redis and Sinatra
+Request caching with Redis and Sinatra

 ##Dependencies